Nixon506E/Nextcloud-Full/README.md

-# nextcloud_docker_cronjob
+# Nextcloud-Full
-Dockerfile which deploys Nextcloud with supervisord to use system cronjob.
+Docker image based on Nextcloud Official that includes all additional services.